Q: Dear SaaStr: How Do I Compete with a Company that has Unlimited Capital — and I Don’t?

 Do they have a strong brand?
 If not, it may not matter.
 There is no “winner” yet.
 The #1 brand trumps capital.

-But you have three related choices.
-All three can work well:
+You have 4-5 related choices.
+All can work well:

 - Be cheaper.
 As a space evolves, the leader generally gets more expensive.
 This almost always leaves room at the bottom.
 Salesforce is $200/month now for the edition you’ll likely use.
 That leaves a lot of money for a $20/month product.

-- Be more expensive (really, More Enterprise).
+- Be more expensive (by that I mean, really, More Enterprise).
 The leader sometimes isn’t the most upmarket.
 That also leaves room at the top.
 If your competitor is $500/month.
 Can you build a $5000/mo version that is more “enterprise-grade?”
 This can work well if you have the right enterprise DNA — and your bigger competitor doesn’t.
 If you don’t have this DNA though, it’s really, really hard to pull off.

 Fighting parity, with a hyper-funded start-up, is frustrating.